-Are you utilizing hashtags to get maximum exposure for your brand or client’s Twitter account?
+Are you utilising hashtags to get maximum exposure for your brand or client’s Twitter account?

 If you're not using hashtags, your content is going to sink into a sea of tweets.
 On the other hand, if you're using too many hashtags, your message is going to lose its value.

+Updated copy

+Are you utilising hashtags to get maximum exposure for your brand or client’s Twitter account?

+If you're not using hashtags, your content is going to sink into a sea of Tweets.
+On the other hand, if you're using too many hashtags, your message will lose its value.